Star Wars: Episode I – The Phantom Menace: Pre-production and design

 Terryl Whitlatch, who had a background on zoology and anatomy, was in charge of creature design.
 Many of the aliens are hybrids, combining features of real animals.
 At times, entire food chains were developed, even though only a small percentage of them would appear in the film.
 Whitlatch also designed detailed skeletons for the major characters and facial muscles on Jar Jar Binks as a reference for ILM's animators.
 Each creature would reflect its environment; those on Naboo were more beautiful because the planet is "lush and more animal-friendly", Tatooine has rough-looking creatures "with weather-beaten leathery skin to protect them from the harsh desert elements", and Coruscant has bipedal, human-looking aliens.

 The film made extensive use of the new technique of digital pre-visualization, using computers to essentially create 3-D animated storyboards.
 This was done for dozens of scenes in the film but was first and primarily used in the pod race sequence.
-Animatic supervisor David Dozoretz, also an ILM alum, worked on this sequence for nearly three years, and at one point had a 25 minute version of the race, although the film only included a 9-minute version.
+Animatic supervisor David Dozoretz, also an ILM alum, worked on this sequence for nearly three years, and at one point had a 25-minute version of the race, although the film only included a 9-minute version.

 Stunt coordinator Nick Gillard was recruited to create a new Jedi fighting style for the prequel trilogy.
 Gillard likened the lightsaber battles to a chess game "with every move being a check".
-Because of their short-range weapons, Gillard thought that the Jedi would have had to develop a fighting style that merged every swordfighting style, such as kendo and other kenjutsu styles, with other swinging techniques, such as tennis swings and tree-chopping.
+Because of their short-range weapons, Gillard thought that the Jedi would have had to develop a fighting style that merged every sword fighting style, such as kendo and other kenjutsu styles, with other swinging techniques, such as tennis swings and tree-chopping.
 While training Liam Neeson and Ewan McGregor, Gillard wrote a sequence that lasted around 60 seconds and intended to be around five or six sequences per fight.
 Lucas later referred to the Jedi as "negotiators" rather than high-casualty soldiers.
 The preference of hand-to-hand combat was intended to give a spiritual and intellectual role to the Jedi.
 Because Gillard thought that the stunt jumps with the actors and stuntmen dangling from wires did not look realistic, air rams were used to propel them into the air instead.